Reconcyl/eso/momema/README.md

 - A `0` in front of a string of digits is parsed separately.
 For example, `010 003` parses as five
   tokens: `0`, `10`, `0`, `0`, and `3`.
-- Spaces, tabs, and linefeeds may be used in the program and are ignored (except that they force a numeric literal or label to end). `#` can be used to begin a single-line comment, and `/` a multi-line comment.
+- Spaces, tabs, linefeeds, and parentheses may be used in the program and are ignored (except that they force a numeric literal or label to end). `#` can be used to begin a single-line comment, and `/` a multi-line comment.

 ## IO